Build a Starter Website Using Next.js and Contentstack

 The next step is to set up and enable live preview for your website.
 Follow the steps below to set up live preview feature for your website:

-- Now, select a preview environment and preview URL for previewing live content of your website.
+3. Now, select a Default Preview Environment for previewing the live content of your website.
 Finally, Save your settings.

 This completes your live preview set up.
 Now, you can deploy the website using Vercel.